SLMath/DA_PlanoSaude-Pycaret/README.md

-# DAPython
-Training some skills

-# The project
+# Modelo preditivo do gasto do plano de saúde

+You can check the outputs on the notebook file (ML_Pycaret.ipynb)

+## Description
+Baseado em dados colhidos de clientes anteriores, definir um modelo preditivo para o gasto do plano de saúde.
+Exploraração da biblioteca `pycaret` que disponibiliza muitas ferramentas de Machine Learning para treinar e comparar diferentes modelos.

+## Getting Started
+You can clone either clone the repository or make a copy of the notebook to your google driver, and then run it.

+## Used Technologies
+- Google Colab
+- Python
+- Pandas
+- Pycaret

+## Credits
-Developed entirely on google Colab environment, this project is based on FLAI's project https://www.youtube.com/watch?v=6JKWXtC4v3o.
+This project is based on [FLAI's project](https://www.youtube.com/watch?v=6JKWXtC4v3o)

-I intented to learn a little bit more about this library called Pycaret and make some data analyis.

-The link to it is: https://colab.research.google.com/drive/1SmUjMcCCFgcNQ6jMhFL2ig1CD-hQXCQ3?usp=sharing

-Comments are allowed, fell free to give me some feedback :)
+Comments are allowed, feel free to give me some feedback :)